ACTI Course (6 weeks)

 1) Spiritual Formation

 Before someone can effectively communicate the Gospel to others, he must be able to understand the implications of the Gospel in his own life.
-Otherwise the missionary may be “selling” a product that he, himself, is not totally familiar with.
-This 3 to 5 day study of the Gospel will give a better grasp of what it really means to live in Christ.
+Otherwise, the missionary may be “selling” a product that he, himself, is not totally familiar with.

 2) Team Buildings